 Typography is a central component of great design and branding.
 It isn’t only the specialty of designing letters.
 If used in the correct way would give life to your text content and enhance the rest of your site’s design elements which help your brand stand out.

 Services like Google Fonts and Typekit makes the custom fonts readily available and easy to use on the web.
 However, an expert designer’s customized typography is better to emphasize your image’s uniqueness.
-Additionally, essential information of how to make typography work offers you some assistance with staying in the same page with your designer.
+Additionally, essential information on how to make typography work offers you some assistance with staying on the same page with your designer.